jwalton/rust-book-abridged/docs/ch19/ch19-01-unsafe.md

 assert_eq!(b, &mut [4, 5, 6]);
 ```

-Here `split_at_mut` is going to call unsafe code, but that doesn't mean that it also has to be unsafe.
+`split_at_mut` is going to call unsafe code, but that doesn't mean that it also has to be unsafe.
 In fact, the above code works because vector has this method on it already!

-What we're doing here is creating a "safe abstraction".
+What `split_at_mut` is doing here is creating a "safe abstraction".
 This is a very common pattern - we hide away the unsafe stuff behind an API that's easy and safe to use.
 This makes it so we only have to reason about our small API.
-Here's the implementation:
+Here's the implementation of `split_at_mut`:

 ```rust
 use std::slice;